Juan de Ugalde

-Juan de Ugalde (December 9, 1729 - 1816), later referred to erroneously as Juan de Uvalde by American settlers, was the Governor of Coahuila, now in Mexico.
-He was also a commanding general of Texas, Coahuila, Nuevo León, and Nuevo Santander.
-He led several military campaigns against Apache tribes in Texas.
+Juan de Ugalde (December 9, 1729 - 1816), sometimes referred to in later English-language sources as Juan de Uvalde by American settlers, was a Spanish military officer and colonial administrator who served in several important positions in New Spain during the late 18th and early 19th centuries.
+He served as governor of Coahuila, now in Mexico. and was later appointed commanding general of Texas, Coahuila, Nuevo León, and Nuevo Santander.